AincradOT/platform/platform/README.md

 !!! note
     GitHub App credentials are automatically read from Secret Manager (created in step 9).
 No manual PEM file configuration required.

-## State management

-- `0-bootstrap` uses local backend initially
-- After bootstrap, migrate to GCS backend
-- `1-org` and `2-environments` use GCS backend with separate prefixes

-!!! warning "No state locking"
-    GCS does NOT provide native state locking.
-To avoid state corruption:

-    - **Only one person should run terraform at a time**
-    - Coordinate terraform runs via team chat before applying changes
-    - CI workflows run sequentially per repository (GitHub Actions queues jobs)
-    - If you encounter "state locked" errors, wait for the other operation to complete

-    For small teams (3-10 developers) running terraform sequentially, this is acceptable.
-If concurrent applies become necessary, consider migrating to Terraform Cloud (free tier) or AWS S3 with DynamoDB locking.

-See each terraform root's README for detailed configuration.